Azure/azureml-examples/CONTRIBUTING.md

 * minimal prose
 * minimalist code
-* no azureml-* code in training scripts
+* no azureml-* code in training code
-* notebooks can be re-run without failing in less than 10 minutes
+* examples can be re-run without failing in less than 10 minutes
 * if adding new requirements, pip install time must remain <60s

 ### Checks

 To ensure all checks are passed:

-* run `python readme.py` from the root of the repo to generate the README.md, workflow files, and run formatting
+* run `python readme.py` from the root of the repo to generate the README.md, `run-examples` workflow file, and run formatting

 ### Organization